TCornulier/Useful-info/GIS & Remote sensing/CodingResources.md

 * (free only during COVID crisis?) **selection of Springer books** https://link.springer.com/search?package=mat-covid19_textbooks&showAll=true&facet-language=%22En%22

 # Not free ebooks

 * **Remote Sensing Image Classification in R** https://link.springer.com/book/10.1007/978-981-13-8012-9

+*If you can think of good resources that are missing here, please feel free to contribute!*
+*You are welcome to push your suggestions via Github, otherwise a good place to contact me is @TCornulier on twitter or by email (shouldn't be hard to find!)*